nowucca/SimpleAffableBean/docs/pages/tutorial/sab-requirements.md

 Let's get a clearer picture of how the site is supposed to look and behave.

 Different people visualize website behavior differently.
-That is why it is important to describe websites from different perspectives.
+That is why it is important to describe websites from different perspectives, such as using mockups and with a page flow diagram.

 After working with the customer, it is determined that the following pages comprise the site.